![]() |

 form of loans or even tax support.
 John, Cockerill, the son of William

-Cockerill, became blessed by the King’s support.
-Cockerill family already
+Cockerill received the King’s support.
+The Cockerill family already

 showed great interest in heavy industries during the early 1810’s.
 John

-I to copy the large scale British iron furnaces in Belgium.
+I to replicate in large scale the same iron furnaces in Belgium.
 He built an iron

 smelting plant in Serain, in Wallonia region.
 In the following decades,